danaukes/project_current_work/NSF Annual Report.md

 The project is allowing a group of Ph.D. students to work collectively and collaborate to solve a number of challenging engineering problems.
 They have received training on the design cycle of foldable robots and are using that methodology as they proceed through iterative cycles of engineering research & design, including tasks like modeling & analysis, design, prototyping, manufacturing planning, control, experimental validation, etc.

 This group includes students who have already authored peer-reviewed work in related topics; these students are helping to mentor and train the newer students.
-Training in Y1 has focused on teaching fabrication techniques and tools common within our lab (3d printing, laminate fabrication, laser cutting, etc), experimental data collection methods and tools (camera-based tracking, linear stage and mobile robot programming, taking force/torque measurements, etc), as well as laboratory best practices for working with and sharing code, using existing software packages, etc. Mentoring topics include how to craft a good research question, writing, and presenting, etc. Students get regular feedback from PI Aukes in weekly PI meetings as well as from their peers in weekly lab meetings.
+Training in Y2 has focused on teaching fabrication techniques and tools common within our lab (3d printing, laminate fabrication, laser cutting, etc), experimental data collection methods and tools (camera-based tracking, linear stage and mobile robot programming, taking force/torque measurements, etc), as well as laboratory best practices for working with and sharing code, using existing software packages, etc. Mentoring topics include how to craft a good research question, writing, and presenting, etc. Students get regular feedback from PI Aukes in weekly PI meetings as well as from their peers in weekly lab meetings.
 Students are encouraged to present their work to the group and provide feedback to each other, to encourage cross-pollination of good ideas and best practices across the lab, and to develop a culture of high-quality research.

+Two students assigned to this project accompanied me to ICRA 2022 this year, and presented their work in workshops, attended sessions, etc.  This was their first opportunity to attend a conference in person since they began their PhDs, due to COVID and their international travel limitations.

+Other training opportunities are mentioned in the subsequent section on development of human resources.

 ## Have the results been disseminated to communities of interest?
 If so, please provide details.